Arabian Angelfish

 • Diet Type: Omnivore

-• Flake Food: No - With spirulina and sponge material included, and color enhancing foods are also helpful.
+• Flake Food: Occasionally – With spirulina and sponge material included, and color enhancing foods are also helpful.

-• Tablet Pellet: Yes - With spirulina and sponge material included.
+• Tablet / Pellet: Occasionally – With spirulina and sponge material included.

-• Live foods (fishes, shrimps, worms): - Brine shrimp, mysis shrimp, as well as other protein sources can be offered occasionally.
+• Live foods (fishes, shrimps, worms): Some of Diet – Brine shrimp, mysis shrimp, as well as other protein sources can be offered occasionally.

 • Feeding Frequency: Several feedings per day - Minimum 3 times a day.
 They need several small feedings a day that include vegetable matter, sponge material, and meaty foods.